 This small waterfront cabin is a gem of a spot for outdoor lovers, and a great spot for swimming, sailing, paddling, and hiking.
 The cabin features a small kitchen area and a queen-size bed.
 It's suitable for two people and is about an hour from Boston.

 Access to a charging station and running water is just a short walk away.
 This tiny cabin is beautifully decorated and perfect for two people to unplug and relax for the weekend.
-It's also very close to the commuter rail to Boston.
+It's also very close to the commuter rail to Boston, making it the perfect Massachusetts glamping retreat!

-This incredible houseboat rental in Boston Bay is suitable for six people, and it's both kid and pet-friendly.
+This incrediblehouseboat rental in Boston Harbor is suitable for six people, and it's both kid and pet-friendly.
 There is a master bedroom with a queen-size bed, a kids' loft, and a sleeper sofa.
 Amenities include a full bathroom with a shower, a well-equipped kitchen, and air conditioning.

 This luxurious glamping site is just 10 by water taxi from downtown Boston, and we think you'll agree that the views from the deck are inspiring!